Contact our corporate or local offices directly.

 Regardless of how the models and component definitions are stored, once the component is placed onto the schematic, it then becomes a unified design component.
 The symbol will appear on the schematic; when it is edited, it shows the full set of component properties, including links to other domain models and its list of component parameters.

-The physical component that is mounted on the completed printed circuit board is represented in Altium Designer in a variety of ways.
+The physical component that is mounted on the completed printed circuit board is represented in a variety of ways.
 On the schematic, the component is represented by a logical symbol.
 During SPICE simulation, a SPICE model is used, and on the PCB design, it is represented by its footprint.
-In Altium Designer, each of these representations is referred to as a Domain Model and each unified Altium Designer component is then the sum of its domain models.
+Each of these representations is referred to as a Domain Model and each unified component is then the sum of its domain models.

 The schematic symbol is one of the domain models that, together with the other domain models, defines the unified design component.
 The schematic symbol actually has a dual nature: it can operate as a simple domain model, created in the library editor as nothing more than a graphical shape and a set of pins, and it can also be used as the actual unified design component having other domain models, such as the PCB footprint linked to it in the library editor.
-The mode that each designer uses will depend on how they store and organize their components.
-Altium Designer has a number of ways of organizing and storing components, including:
+The mode that you use will depend on how your components are stored and organized.
+There are a number of ways of organizing and storing components, including:

 Always draw the component symbol close to the sheet origin (the center of the sheet).

 The default units for schematic and schematic library grids are imperial, including the DXP Defaults option.
 Since all Altium components are designed on this imperial grid, it is important to appreciate the impact of deciding to switch to a metric sheet grid as it becomes difficult to correctly wire to components created on different grids.
 Note that imperial grids can be used with metric sheet sizes, such as A3, so it is not necessary to change to a metric grid when working with metric-sized sheets.
-The units for the current sheet are defined in the Units tab of the Schematic Library Options dialog (Tools » Document Options).
+The units for the current sheet are defined on the General tab in the General region of the Properties panel in Document Options mode.

 Objects are placed on the current snap grid.
 The current grid is displayed at the bottom of the workspace on the left-hand end of the Status bar.

 Press the G key to cycle the snap grid through the available settings.
-Available settings can be edited in the Schematic – Grids page of the Preferences dialog.
+Available settings can be edited on the Schematic – Grids page of the Preferences dialog.

-The body of the symbol is created by placing graphical design objects in the schematic library editor workspace by using the Place menu or the Utilities bar.
-Double-click the placed schematic symbol to open a dialog to further define each shape.
+The body of the symbol is created by placing graphical design objects in the schematic library editor workspace by using the Place menu, the Utilities bar, or the Active Bar.
+Double-click the placed schematic symbol to open the Properties panel to further define each shape.

-Altium Designer includes a variety of closed symbol shapes including rectangle, polygon, ellipse, and pie as shown below.
+Altium Designer includes a variety of closed symbol shapes including rectangle, polygon, and ellipse as shown below.

 Line-type shapes include arc, line/polyline and Bezier.
 Lines/polylines can include arrow heads and tails.
-Double-click to open a dialog to define the heads and tails.
-A Bezier is placed as a set of four points.
+Double-click to open the Properties panel to define the heads and tails.

-The default settings for the properties of all objects, such as line width and color, are defined in the Schematic – Default Primitives page of the Preferences dialog.
+The default settings for the properties of all objects, such as line width and color, are defined on the Schematic – Defaults page of the Preferences dialog.

 To move an object after placement, click and hold the object then move the object to the desired location using the mouse.